dlhartman64/evolvingPhilosophers/README.md

 affecting entry into the critical section of each dining philosoper.
 Each dining philosopher here is a process, and the communication is REST.

-The design here is based on the paper "The Evolving Philosophers Problem:
+The design is based on the paper "The Evolving Philosophers Problem:
 Dynamic Change Management" by Jeff Kramer and Jeff Magee.
-4 dining philosophers, referred to here as dps, are put in quiesent states, and a new diningPhilosopher is added with 2 on each side.
+4 dining philosophers are put in quiesent states, and a new diningPhilosopher is added with 2 diningPhilosophera on each side.
 Similar with removal.
 Dijkstra's algorithm is used.

 dpClient binary is used to send commands to a diningPhilosopher.

 Build the binaries:
-go build -ldflags '-extldflags "-static"' diningPhilosopher.go go build -ldflags '-extldflags "-static"' dpClient.go
+go build -ldflags '-extldflags "-static"' diningPhilosopher.go

+go build -ldflags '-extldflags "-static"' dpClient.go

 Enter ./diningPhilosopher or ./dpClient to get a list of commands.

 Enter ./diningPhilosopher <command> or ./dpClient <command> to get the options for the commands